Skip to content

 #endif // UART_DRIVER_H

-You might notice these two lines: #ifdef __cplusplus.
-This isn't C++ code, but adding extern "C" is a good practice—it ensures that when this header is included by C++ code, the linker can correctly find these C-style functions.
-Many well-known C libraries (SQLite, libcurl, zlib) do this.
+You might notice the #ifdef __cplusplus lines.
+This isn't C++ code, but adding extern "C" is a good habit—it ensures that when this header is included by C++ code, the linker can correctly find these C-style functions.
+Many famous C libraries (SQLite, libcurl, zlib) do this.

-Things That Absolutely Don't Belong in a Header File
+Things That Should Absolutely Never Appear in Header Files

-There are a few things that should absolutely never appear in a public header file.
-Putting static function definitions in a header means every compilation unit that includes it gets its own copy, which not only wastes space but also easily leads to weird linker issues.
-The same goes for internal constants defined via macros and implementation-specific types—anything starting with an underscore or containing "internal" or "priv" in its name should not appear in a public header file.
+There are certain things that should absolutely never appear in public header files.
+Placing the definition of a static function in a header file means every compilation unit that includes it gets a copy, which wastes space and easily leads to strange linking issues.
+The same applies to macro definitions for internal constants and types used for implementation—anything starting with an underscore or containing "internal" or "priv" should not be in a public header file.

 c

-⚠️ Pitfall Warning Exposing the full struct definition in a header file means callers will sooner or later be tempted to directly access internal fields.
-Once you modify the struct layout, all source files that include this header must be recompiled—in a large project, this could mean minutes of compilation time.
-Even worse, callers might already be depending on your internal implementation, making it impossible to change.
+⚠️ Warning Exposing the full definition of a struct in a header file means callers will eventually be tempted to directly access internal fields.
+Once you modify the struct layout, all source files including this header must be recompiled—in large projects, this could be several minutes of compilation time.
+Worse, callers might start depending on your internal implementation, making it impossible for you to change it.

-In the previous pointer advanced guide, we saw the basic usage of incomplete types and opaque pointers.
-Now let's re-examine them in the context of modular design.
-The opaque pointer is the most powerful information-hiding tool in C—you can think of it as the C equivalent of the private keyword in object-oriented languages.
-The caller only knows "this thing exists" but has no idea what it looks like inside, and can only manipulate it through the functions you provide.
+In the previous pointer article, we saw the basic usage of incomplete types and opaque pointers.
+Now, let's re-examine them in the context of modular design.
+The opaque pointer is the most powerful information-hiding tool in C—you can think of it as the C version of the private keyword in object-oriented languages.
+The caller only knows "this thing exists," but doesn't know what's inside, and can only manipulate it through functions you provide.

 Complete Module Example: Ring Buffer

-Let's write a complete ring buffer module that ties together header file design, opaque pointers, and error handling.
+Let's write a complete ring buffer module, combining header design, opaque pointers, and error handling.
 First, the header file—this is the only thing the caller needs to include:

 c